 Instead of testing creative and wasting resources, start with your organic Pinterest performance.
 The users who are engaging with your organic Pins likely resemble the audience you’re targeting in your advertising.
 Understanding what types of organic Pins resonate with users will inform the visuals you select for your Pinterest ads—and fuel your paid strategy.

 With Dash Hudson, you can surface meaningful Pinterest insights that inform which Pins are engaging your brand's target market and, ultimately, driving traffic and revenue.
 Easily uncover which visuals are inspiring action from pinners, and monitor KPIs to have a pulse on your Pinterest performance.
 These insights will fuel your photo and video selection for Promoted Pins, and ensure you have a consistent visual strategy across your organic and paid Pins.

-Pinterest is already built with conversions in mind, and Promoted Pins equip advertisers with the tools to capitalize on pinners’ purchase mindset.
-Advertisers can optimize their campaign performance by selecting an objective that best suits their KPIs and targeting specific audiences.
+Pinterest is already built with conversions in mind and promoting Pins equip advertisers with the tools to capitalize on pinners’ purchase mindset.
+Advertisers can optimize their campaign performance by selecting an objective that best suits their KPIs and target specific audiences.
 Where Pinterest differs from other platforms is its search engine capabilities.
-Users go to Pinterest to plan current and future purchases.
-Brands can bid on keywords to capitalize on pinners’ intent—and maximize ROI.
+Users go to Pinterest with intent.
+Brands can bid on keywords to capitalize on pinners’ intent — and maximize ROI.